Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where unit's affected by Psi Projector twice in a row would have their height visually reset.
 - Added a cast animation for Rattlesnake's Deploy Revitalizer ability.
 - Added a cast animation for Sirius's Deploy Warhound Turret ability.
+- Fixed an issue where Sirius's Moebius M34 Terror Rounds fear buff used Han & Horner's fear icon.
+- Fixed an issue where Sirius's Moebius M34 Terror Rounds fear effect would stop the AI of affected units.

 yeah.